Getting your water feature or fish pond through winter

 At the very most, you could consider removing up to 50 percent of the water and get in to clean out the bottom.
 You will want to remove any debris and leaves that are likely to decompose over the winter season.
 (Use a dechlorinator when replenishing the pond.)

 This would also be a great time to cut back your plants and drop your waterlilies to the bottom where they can’t freeze.

 Bird netting over the surface keeps those falling leaves out.
 Some people advocate adding salt in the fall.
-I don’t do it as it actually lowers the freezing level of the water.
+I don’t do it as it actually lowers the freezing level of the pond.
 Because of this, northern ponders might be well advised not to add salt.

-Around September I start adding an enzyme to my water to help digest debris and waste over the colder months.
+Around September I start adding an enzyme to my pond to help digest debris and waste over the colder months.
 Many good products are available but most only work well in warmer water.
 Microbe Lift has one that’s designed for colder water and is more concentrated.
 Aptly named Autumn Prep, it doesn’t take the place of cleaning your water feature but it helps keep it that way.

 How do i winterize my water feature